Anthony Joshua vs. Andy Ruiz Jr.: Background

 On 29 December 2018, with Joshua's Wembley date still on hold, Hearn stated that Whyte was the frontrunner to challenge Joshua.
-Whilst still waiting for Hearn to contact him, Whyte claimed to hear rumours that Joshua would cancel the Wembley date and instead fight American contender Jarrel Miller at Madison Square Garden.
+Whilst still waiting for Hearn to contact him, Whyte claimed to hear rumours that Joshua would cancel the Wembley date and instead fight American contender Jarrell Miller at Madison Square Garden.
 On 12 January 2019, Whyte revealed that he had turned down a "severe lowball" offer from Joshua to fight him in a rematch.
 Whyte did not reveal the figure, however he claimed it was lower than what he received against Chisora in December 2018.
 By 21 January, Hearn stated there was a possibility Joshua would fight in the United States instead.
 According to Hearn, it was Joshua who was making the offer for the Whyte fight.
 Whyte claimed Joshua did not want to fight him, as he had known since September 2018, that he would be fighting in April 2019, yet did not make any offers.
 On 1 February, Hearn admitted it was becoming highly unlikely that Joshua would still fight at Wembley Stadium on 13 April.
 On 2 February, Whyte claimed the Joshua fight "was dead" and he was to look at other options, including a potential fight with Dominic Breazeale.
 According to Miller, Joshua initially offered Whyte $3 million, then increased the offer to $5 million, only to go down to $3.5 million.